Uttaradi Math: Bifurcation of mathas

 The second bifurcation of the main matha took place during the times of Ramachandra Tirtha.
 Initially, ashrama was given to Vibudendra Tirtha by Ramachandra Tirtha, and even named as his successor.
 It is not known what happened but Vibudendra Tirtha couldn't return from the pilgrimage tour during Ramachandra Tirtha's last phase of life.
 So Ramachandra Tirtha chose to initiate another pontiff and named him "Vidyanidhi Tirtha" and declared him as his successor.
 Vibudendra Tirtha returned from the pilgrimage tour after the death of Ramachandra Tirtha.
 Hence two mathas were established.
 Uttaradi Matha continued in the lineage of Vidyanidhi Tirtha and the other matha was formed by Vibudendra Tirtha.
 It was known as "Dakshinadi Matha" or "Kumbakona Matha (which is now known by the name of Raghavendra Matha).
 These lineages were formed and continued for the benefit of the Madhva philosophy so that more and more individuals consequently have access to the philosophy and get Upadeśa (spiritual guidance).

 According to Surendranath Dasgupta, Uttaradi Math was divided twice, and so we end up with three mathas, the other two being Vyasaraja Math and Raghavendra Math.

 Uttaradi Math, along with Vyasaraja Math and Raghavendra Math, is considered to be the three premier apostolic institutions of Dvaita Vedanta and are jointly referred as Mathatraya.
 It is the pontiffs and pandits of the Mathatraya that have been the principal architects of post-Madhva Dvaita Vedanta through the centuries.
 Among the mathas outside of Tulu Nadu region, Uttaradi Matha is the largest.

 Pontifical lineage

 Origin

 As per authoritative Hindu scriptures, "The Supreme God also wanted to bless the souls with divine knowledge, by which they can attain salvation.
 For this purpose, the Supreme God — Śrī Nārāyana Himself incarnated as Śrī Hamsa and adorned the pontifical seat called the Hamsa-Pīṭha."

 Indian anthropologists Surajit Sinha and Baidyanath Saraswati says that:

-List of Pontiffs
+List of aacharyas

-The complete list of pontiffs (Peethādhipathis / ācāryas) who had taken the seat of this math is as below:
+The complete list of (pithadhipati/ācāryas who had taken the seat of this math is as below:

 This list represents the authorized guru-paramparā (disciplic succession) of Śrī Uttaradi Math till date.